Samsung/Tizen.CircularUI/README.md

 - CircleStackLayout : A container to layout children linear in the circular area.
 - CircleStepper : A control to select a number of steps fits in the circular screen.
 - CircleSurfaceEffectBehavior : The CircleSurfaceEffectBehavior is an effect which allows you to insert views that require CircleSurface.
-- TwoButtonPopup : A popup has two buttons on the left and right side of the circular screen.
 - ContextPopupEffectBehavior : the behavior to show a small popup has one or two button sticky with any control.
 - IndexPage : A subclass of multiple pages that can slide child page horizontal and has dots on top of the screen for the number of child pages.
 - InformationPopup : A popup has a control to show progress and one button on the bottom side of the circular screen.
 - IRotationReceiver : A event receiver for using the bezel action.
 - Radio : A radio control.
+- GoogleMapView : A GoogleMapView is used to display google javascript map.
+- MediaView : A MediaView is used to display a video on the screen.
 - PopupEntry : The PopupEntry is a class that extends Xamarin.Forms.Entry.
 It makes a new layer when editing text on the entry.
 - Toast : A popup for simple feedback.
+- TwoButtonPopup : A popup has two buttons on the left and right side of the circular screen.
 - TwoButtonPage : A subclass of Xamarin.Forms.Page has two buttons on the left and right side of the circular screen.

 ![widgets](doc/design/data/widgets.png)

 ## Prerequisite

  - Visual Studio 2017
  - Visual Studio Tools for Tizen
      - [How to install Visual Studio Tools for Tizen](https://developer.tizen.org/development/visual-studio-tools-tizen/installing-visual-studio-tools-tizen)
  - Installing Tizen Wearable emulator image (WEARABLE-4.0-Emulator or WEARABLE-5.0-Emulator)

 ## How to use CircularUI

 - [QuickStart](doc/guide/Quickstart.md)

 - The [API Reference](https://samsung.github.io/Tizen.CircularUI/api/index.html) is available on the web to browse.